-The RIT-D applies in circumstances where a network problem (an "identified need") exists and the estimated augmentation component capital cost of the most expensive potential credible option to address the identified need is more than \$5 million.
+The RIT-D applies in circumstances where a network problem (an "identified need") exists and the estimated augmentation component capital cost of the most expensive potential credible option to address the identified need is more than \$6 million.
 As part of the RIT-D process, distribution businesses must also consider non-network options when assessing credible options to address the identified need.

-The Australian Energy Regulator introduced the RIT-D requirement in November 2017.
+The Australian Energy Regulator extended the RIT-D requirements to cover asset replacement projects in November 2017.
 When the RIT-D process was introduced, works to address the assets in poor condition in the Preston area had already commenced.
 The works are structured in stages some of which are linked and must be completed before further work can be reassessed for prudency and changed if necessary.
-Such a point will be reached in November 2019 when the currently committed works are complete, which includes the establishment of new zone substation PTN and the decommissioning of substation P. The further stages are set out in the next chapter.
-This report is based on the network that will exist in November 2019 and the needs identified for that network.
+Such a point will be reached in November 2021 when the currently committed works are complete, which includes the conversion of four 6.6 kV distribution feeders from EP zone substation to 22 kV.
+The further stages are set out in the next chapter.
+This report is based on the network that will exist in November 2021 and the needs identified for that network.

-As part of the RIT-D process a non-network options report must be prepared for those projects greater than \$10m in value where a non-network solution may be potentially viable.
+As part of the RIT-D process a non-network options report must be prepared for those projects greater than \$11m in value where a non-network solution may be potentially viable.
 Given the staging of the works in the Preston area, the currently proposed works could be changed in scope or otherwise altered in response to a non-network solution.
 Hence Jemena considered the credibility of potential non-network options as alternatives or supplements for the EP substation replacement works.

-A non-network option would need to supply 31.2 MVA, the forecast consumer load supplied from EP zone substation.
+A non-network option would need to supply 26.3 MVA, the forecast consumer load supplied from EP zone substation.
 This would allow all of the assets in poor condition to be retired.
-A non-network solution supplying 15.3 MVA may be possible if a part of the network is also renewed.
+A non-network solution supplying 15.5 MVA may be possible if a part of the network is also renewed.
 Smaller non-network solutions would not provide sufficient capacity to be viable options.
 The analysis found that a non-network solution could not (either on its own, or in combination with a network solution) provide a viable alternative.
-The Non-Network Options Screening Report provides a summary of this analysis (East Preston (EP) Conversion Stage 5 Non-Network Options Screening Report).
+The Non-Network Options Screening Report published on Jemena's website provides a summary of this analysis.

-This document is Jemena's draft project assessment report (DPAR) for the East Preston Conversion Stage 5 project which is the next stage of the Preston Conversion Program.
+This document is Jemena's draft project assessment report (DPAR) for the East Preston Conversion Stage 6 project which is the next stage of the Preston Conversion Program.
 In accordance with the requirements of the National Electricity Rules, this report describes:

-- the identified need in relation to the Preston network; - consideration of potential for non-network options to address the identified needs; - · the credible options assessed that may address the identified need; - the methodologies used to quantify market benefits; - the net present value assessment results for the potential credible options assessed; and
+- the identified need in relation to the Preston network; - consideration of potential for non-network options to address the identified needs; - the credible options assessed that may address the identified need; - the methodologies used to quantify market benefits; - the net present value assessment results for the potential credible options assessed; and - the technical characteristics of the proposed preferred credible option.